 Pec Major Late Reconstruction

 The surgery is done using a tendon graft.
 We have found Achilles tendon Allograft to be the strongest and most reliable tendon graft.
+We also use a modification of this for complex acute repairs that involve the muscle or musculotendinous parts of the pectoralis major.
+Our technique and results have been published and are online here.

 For information on tendon allografts click here.